-Whatsapp has responded to a call from India’s technology ministry to immediately stop the spread of “irresponsible and explosive messages filled with rumors and provocation”.
-In reply, WhatsApp said that such a task requires a cooperation between the pair as well as with society in broad-spectrum.
+Whatsapp has responded to a call from India’s technology ministry to immediately stop the spread of “irresponsible and explosive messages filled with rumors and provocation.”
+In reply, WhatsApp said that such a task requires cooperation between the pair as well as with society on a broad spectrum.

-It responded, just like the Government of India, it is also “horrified by these terrible acts of violence” and wants to respond quickly to the very important issues and so they need to pair the society, the government and the technology companies to work together.
+It responded, just like the Government of India, it is also “horrified by these terrible acts of violence” and wants to respond quickly to the very important issues, so they need to pair the society, the government, and the technology companies to work together.

-The 200 million users of WhatsApp in India have been many times triggered with false information that leads to mass beating and other incidents that caused the government to worry a bit.
-Even a few days back five more people were lynched in the western state of Maharashtra on suspicion of being child abductors.
+The 200 million users of WhatsApp in India have been many times triggered with false information that led to mass beatings and other incidents that caused the government to worry a bit.
+Five more people were lynched in the western state of Maharashtra a few days back on suspicion of being child abductors.

 Such rise of events prompted the government to ask WhatsApp to take immediate steps to prevent the spread of counterfeit and provocative content.

 In the letter, Whatsapp has detailed the steps that it has taken and is taking to fight misinformation and said that its strategy involves giving people the controls and information they need to stay safe; and to work proactively to prevent misuse on WhatsApp.

 It said that it has been introducing new controls for group chats and on Tuesday it announced a new project to work with leading academic experts in India to learn more about the spread of misinformation, which will help inform additional product improvements going forward.